 Agents, Diseases & Threats

-The Lake County Health Department is dedicated to protecting public health, including preparing for and responding to weapons of mass destruction.
+The Florida Department of Health in Lake County is dedicated to protecting public health, including preparing for and responding to weapons of mass destruction.
 Weapons of mass destruction can include biological, chemical or radiological threats as defined below.
-The Lake County Health Department plans and practices response with other local responder agencies.
+The Florida Department of Health in Lake County plans and practices response with other local responder agencies.

 A biological agent is a bacterium, virus or other biological substance that can cause disease.
 Bioterrorism involves the use of any of these biological agents with the intent to cause harm.Anthrax http://emergency.cdc.gov/agent/anthrax/